Brian Houston: Ministry

 After moving to Sydney, New South Wales, Australia, in 1978, Houston served at the Sydney Christian Life Centre in Darlinghurst, where he became the assistant pastor to his father, Frank.
 In 1980 he started a church on the Central Coast and worked at a church in Liverpool in 1981.
 In 1983, Houston hired the Baulkham Hills Public School hall in Sydney's north-western suburbs to start a new church, the Hills Christian Life Centre.
 The first service was held on Sunday, 14 August 1983.

 In May 1997, Houston was elected the president of the Assemblies of God in Australia (now called Australian Christian Churches) after the retirement of Andrew Evans.
 In February 2000, Houston helped to create the Australian Christian Churches network of Pentecostal churches.
 This alliance represented about 200,000 regular attenders in affiliate churches and Houston was its inaugural president.
 He is also a member of the Australian Pentecostal Ministers Fellowship (APMF).

 Houston founded Hillsong Music Australia (HMA), the music ministry of Hillsong Church.
 Over a number of years, this music ministry has been successful with chart-topping albums from Hillsong United (born out of the youth ministry), and Hillsong Worship, which is the "worship expression" of Hillsong Church and incorporates their entire worship team.
 Annually, Hillsong records a live album, and songs from this recording are sung by church congregations all over the world.
 Hillsong songs include "Mighty to Save" and "Shout to the Lord"; with the latter featured on a 2008 special episode of American Idol called "Idol Gives Back".

 In September 2018, Hillsong left the Australian Christian Churches to become an autonomous denomination, identifying itself more as a global and charismatic church.
 According to both Hillsong and ACC, the parting was amicable.

 On 5 August 2021, New South Wales Police issued a warrant for Houston's arrest, alleging that he concealed child sexual abuse by his father, Frank.
 Houston was in the United States at the time of being charged and resigned from the church's board as a result of his arrest.

 In March 2022, Houston resigned his position as senior global pastor after an internal investigation into his conduct with two women connected to the church.
 It was reported that in 2013 and 2019 he had engaged in inappropriate behaviour with both women.

+In December 2023, Houston announced plans for starting a new community and church in 2024.